Jock McNab: Club

 McNab remained a stalwart of the Reds backline for four more years when he was allowed to leave for West London club Queens Park Rangers in June 1928 at the age of 34.
 McNab had appeared in a red shirt 222 times, exactly 200 in the league, scoring 6 goals, all of which were in the league.
 He played regularly for QPR for two years before retiring.
 He later ran a hotel in Bootle, Merseyside.

 International

 McNab was picked for Scotland once, in a British Championship match against Wales on 17 March 1923.
 The game was played at Love Street, Paisley and finished in a 2–0 victory for the Scots.

+Personal life

+His younger brother David was also a footballer who played for clubs including Fulham.
+The siblings faced each other when Fulham beat Liverpool 3–1 in the 1925–26 FA Cup Fourth Round; they were later in opposition in the Third Division South after Jock joined Queens Park Rangers.